Our rating: (4.5/5)

 Customer service and user reviews

 Square provides 24/7 support over the phone exclusively for Square Terminal users.
-This is more than what’s available with Square Reader that only entitles you to weekday support during work hours.
-There’s a very helpful Support Centre on the website, which answers most questions.
+This is more than with Square Reader that only entitles you to weekday support during office hours.
+There’s a very helpful Support Centre on the website which answers most questions.

 Furthermore, you get a two years’ warranty on the terminal and 30-day cooling-off period during which you can get a full refund if you don’t like the product.

-The pricing is already set since it is the same for everyone, in contrast to many payment companies that like to get on a call to get business information before giving you a quote.
+The pricing is the same for everyone, unlike many payment companies that like to get on a call to get business information before giving you a quote.

 How to get started

 Getting started with Square could hardly be any easier.
-The pricing is already set and the same for everyone, in contrast to many payment companies that require a call to get your business details before giving a quote.
+The pricing is already set and the same for everyone, in contrast to many payment companies that require a call to get your business details for a quote.

 Square just requires you to complete a short sign-up form with basic business and personal information.
 They will assess the information and check the validity of your bank account, but you are able to start selling straight after sign-up through the complimentary online invoicing tool, payment links and virtual terminal.